waltertamboer/api-documentation/source/reference/v2/subscriptions-api/update-subscription.rst

        .. type:: date
           :required: false

-     - The start date of the subscription in ``YYYY-MM-DD`` format.
+     - The start date of the subscription in ``YYYY-MM-DD`` format, in ``Europe/Amsterdam`` time zone.
 This is the first day on which your customer will be charged.
 Should always be in the future.

        .. note::
           A subscription's start date cannot be changed if it has already been charged.